Cover image by Vanit Janthra/iStock

 Next Steps for Advancing Clean Hydrogen

-For the first time ever, the federal government is requiring that states and project developers incorporate diversity, equity and inclusion objectives and robust community engagement in the development of these projects.
+Managing the social impacts of these projects will be important.
+For the first time ever, the federal government is requiring states and project developers to incorporate diversity, equity and inclusion objectives, as well as robust community engagement, in the development of hydrogen projects.
 Applicants are required to submit a Diversity, Equity and Inclusion Plan that describes the actions they will take to foster a welcoming and inclusive environment; support people from underrepresented groups in STEM; advance equity; and encourage the inclusion of individuals from these groups in the project.
 Applicants are also responsible for documenting how their project will benefit disadvantaged communities and filing specific community engagement and job creation plans.

 Overcoming Implementation Challenges

 While hydrogen is gaining interest and investment around the globe and is viewed as a promising solution, there are concerns around the efficacy of producing clean hydrogen.
 Methane and hydrogen leakage can potentially offset greenhouse gas reductions, and fossil-based production can entrench fossil fuel interests and lock-in.
-DOE and state hydrogen programs can take steps to mitigate these risks:
+More research on these topics is necessary, but DOE and state hydrogen programs can take some initial steps to mitigate these risks:

 • DOE can address issues associated with fossil-based hydrogen by prioritizing electricity-based hydrogen over fossil hydrogen with carbon capture.
 While there is likely some role for fossil-based hydrogen, most efforts should work to scale up fossil-free hydrogen produced with zero-carbon energy or biomass to reduce methane leakage.
 The higher credits for near- and zero-carbon hydrogen established in the Inflation Reduction Act’s Hydrogen Production Tax Credit should shift the economics to favor the cleanest hydrogen over a few years.